21 Proven Facts About Women that Might Surprise You

 9. Women Lead in Emotional Intelligence

-High emotional intelligence makes exceptional leaders that don’t only lead for their own benefit but for the benefit of the whole organization or community.
+High emotional intelligence makes exceptional leaders who don’t lead for their benefit but for the benefit of the whole organization or community.

 10. Women’s Humanitarian Efforts